MonikaVera/submissions/README.md

 - main.c: Contains the main function and the reverseThem function.
 - reverse.c: Contains the implementations of helper functions.
 - reverse.h: Contains the declarations of helper functions.

+# Vineyard workers
+"Igyál komám" szőlészet is a C/C++ command-line application designed for managing workers at a vineyard.
+The primary function of this application is to handle the scheduling and transportation of vineyard workers who apply to work on different days of the week during the spring season.
+The application facilitates adding new workers, listing their details, modifying records, deleting them, and organizing transportation using minibuses.

+## Features
+### Worker Management
+- Add New Worker: Allows users to enter a new worker's name and the days they are available to work.
+The details are stored in a file.
+- List Workers: Displays all workers and their available days from the file, providing a comprehensive overview of the current list of applicants.
+- Modify Records: Enables users to update an existing worker's information, such as changing the days they are available to work.
+- Delete Records: Removes a worker's information from the list, effectively deleting their record from the file.
+### Transportation Management
+- Start Buses: Organizes the transportation of workers using two minibuses, each with a capacity of 5 workers.
+The application coordinates bus operations based on the available workers for a specific day.
+- Inter-Process Communication (IPC): Utilizes pipes and message queues to handle communication between the main application and the child processes responsible for managing bus operations.
+This allows for real-time coordination and status updates.
+### File Operations
+- Data Persistence: Workers' data is saved to and retrieved from a file, ensuring that the list of applicants persists between program runs.
+- File Handling: Implements robust file handling operations, including creating, reading, writing, and appending to files.
+### User Interface
+- Menu-Driven Interface: Provides a simple text-based menu that allows users to navigate through various functionalities such as adding new workers, listing records, and managing transportation.
+- Error Handling: Includes error handling for file operations and IPC mechanisms, ensuring that the application can gracefully handle issues and provide feedback to the user.